nutmegdevelopment/nutcracker/README.md

 # Nutcracker

-Nutcracker is a simple and secure credential management system, designed for use in rapidly changing environments where other solutions man not be appropriate.
+Nutcracker is a simple and secure credential management system, designed for use in rapidly changing environments where other solutions may not be appropriate.

 It has a simple JSON API, and requires no configuration other than environment variables, as it's designed to be run in a container.